KittyGiraudel/site/_posts/2020-05-18-using-calc-to-figure-out-optimal-line-height.md

 Kind of: the [`ex`](https://developer.mozilla.org/en-US/docs/Web/CSS/length#ex) unit computes to current font x-height (the height of the lowercase letter “x”), so we just find out the perfect match for our formula.

+In fact, any relative unit (em, rem ...) can be used, but since we're calculating line-height, it just makes sense to use a height unit.

 Since every typeface has its own `ex` value, we still need to fine-tune our `px` & `ex` values.
 Anyway, consider this a good starting point:

 ```scss